kubernetes-sigs/cluster-api-provider-aws/docs/proposal/aws-resource-handling.md

 3. Yes - there is no delete attempt since we can re-query the resource by tags.
 4. Yes - the next attempt to create the resource will find the already created resource by tags.

-### Resources that support client tokens but do not support tag on create
+### Resources that support client tokens but require separate tagging

 #### Create